gcanti/fp-ts/docs/modules/FromTask.ts.md

 ## delay

-Returns an effect that will complete after a time delay (in millis).
+Returns an effect that is delayed from this effect by the specified `duration` (in millis).

 **Signature**